mbmasadeh/HDPMultiNodeHadoopCluster/index.md

 <h3>Building an HDP Hadoop cluster</h3>
-<p>Here are all the steps towards hadoop cluster.
+<p>Here are all the steps towards hadoop cluster.</p>
-Horton work data platform is a customized Hadoop developed by yahoo, the reason of choosing HDP is HDP offering API services that can be used in every third party applications
+<p>Horton work data platform is a customized Hadoop developed by yahoo, the reason of choosing HDP is HDP offering API services that can be used in every third party applications
 </p>
 <h4>Prerequisites:</h4>
 <ul>